hsorby/mapclientplugins.argonviewerstep/docs/index.rst

 10. Logger Editor Widget;
 11. Console Editor Widget.

-The details of these weight can be found at `Zinc Widgets Documentation <https://abi-mapping-tools.readthedocs.io/en/latest/opencmiss.zincwidgets/docs/index.html>`_.
+The details of these widget can be found at `Zinc Widgets Documentation <https://abi-mapping-tools.readthedocs.io/en/latest/opencmiss.zincwidgets/docs/index.html>`_.

 Install
 -------